adlnet/xAPI-Spec/xAPI-Data.md

 intended usage accessible at the IRI.
 * For any of the identifier IRIs above the Metadata Provider SHOULD ensure that this JSON metadata available at that IRI when the IRI is requested and a Content-Type of "application/json" is requested.
-* Where the IRI represents an Activity, the Metadata Provider MAY host metadata using the <a href="#actdef">
-Activity Definition</a> JSON format which is used in Statements, with a Content-Type of "application/json".
+* Where the IRI represents an Activity, the Metadata Provider MAY host metadata using the [Activity Definition](#actdef") JSON format which is used in Statements, with a Content-Type of "application/json".
 * Where a suitable identifier already exists, the Metadata Provider SHOULD NOT create a new identifier.
 * The Metadata Provider MAY create their own identifiers where a suitable identifier does not already exist.
 * When defining identifiers, the Metadata Provider MAY use IRIs containing anchors so that a single page can contain